Ivo-Balbaert/The_Way_to_Jai/book/11_Memory_allocations.md

 // => 1, 2, 3, 4, 5,
 ```
 Notice that multiple defer statements execute in reverse LIFO order (Last In First Out) from the order in which they were declared.
-Also note that variables can change before the defer is actually executed (see _11.3_defer_levels.jai_).
+Also note that variables can change before the defer is actually executed (See *11.3_defer_levels.jai*).

 Defer statements in loops (see § 15) are executed at the end of the loop, not the end of the function, which is different from the behavior in Go.